-You’re a content marketer who wants to beat the game of providing relevant content.
+You’re a content marketer who wants to beat the game of providing the most relevant content.

 Why?
 Because you want this:

-You want to create content that not only meets the needs of your audience but also ranks high on search engines.
-You want to provide the correct information at the right time, which is what today’s consumers are looking for.
+- to create content that not only meets the needs of your audience but also ranks high on search engines

 What is a Relevant Content?